clhammer89/QuestReaderAddon/README.md

 # WoW - Quest Reader

+# Note - This only works with The War Within quests, so far.
 World of Warcraft addon that reads quest text using a similar voice as the NPC quest giver.
 Each quest text dialogue has a generated audio file that was read using an AI voicemodel generated from their in-game audio.

 Usage: